HarperDB/documentation/docs/developers/operations-api/users-and-roles.md

 * role _(required)_ - name of role you are defining
 * permission _(required)_ - object defining permissions for users associated with this role:
   * super_user _(optional)_ - boolean which, if set to true, gives users associated with this role full access to all operations and methods.
 If not included, value will be assumed to be false.
-  * structure_user (optional) - boolean OR array of schema names (as strings).
-If boolean, user can create new schemas and tables.
-If array of strings, users can only manage tables within the specified schemas.
-This overrides any individual table permissions for specified schemas, or for all schemas if the value is true.
+  * structure_user (optional) - boolean OR array of database names (as strings).
+If boolean, user can create new databases and tables.
+If array of strings, users can only manage tables within the specified databases.
+This overrides any individual table permissions for specified databases, or for all databases if the value is true.

 ### Body
 ```json